BGforgeNet/bg2-tweaks-and-tricks/docs/gameplay.md

 You really think that you can steal an enormous greatsword from an ancient red dragon?
 Come on, Bilbo, get real.

-### True True Grandmastery
+### PnP-like True Grandmastery

 It's well known that Grandmastery was nerfed in BG2 by Bioware for "balance".
-And there's a mod by W. Weimer that restores it to the original, unnerfed condition, much to the joy of many a fighter.
-And there's an option to open Grandmastery to multiclass characters, as well.
+And there's a mod by W. Weimer that restores it to the original, unnerfed version; and there's an option to open Grandmastery to multiclass characters, as well.

-However, not every fighter is supposed to be able to become a Grand Master.
-Certainly not multiclass, and not even kits.
-It should be available only to a single class, true class Fighter.
-That is his one edge over the kitted ones.
-And it's been taken away from him.
-(Although, pretty much all true classes in BG2 share the same fate - they are overshadowed by their kits.)
+However, in [PnP](<https://adnd2e.fandom.com/wiki/Weapon_Mastery_(POCT)#Weapon_Mastery>), not every fighter should be able to become a Grand Master.
+It is only available to single class fighters.
+Presumably, that also includes kitted characters.
+Unfortunately, pretty much all true classes in BG2 share the same fate - they are overshadowed by their kits.

-This component perfoms the following changes:
+PnP would have High Mastery almost double critical hit chance (reduce roll requirement from 18+ to 16+).
+However, this doesn't seem possible to implement in IE. Instead, this component perfoms the following changes:

-- Grand Mastery (5 pips) grants one extra attack over Specialist (the "unnerfed" version, as in Baldurdash and Tweaks Anthology).
-- Only true class Fighter can get Grand Mastery.
+1. Grand Mastery (5 points) grants one extra attack over Specialist (the "unnerfed" version, as in Baldurdash and Tweaks Anthology).
+Only true class Fighter may attain Grand Mastery, with 2 exceptions:
-- Archer can get High Mastery (4 pips) with bows and crossbows.
+    - Archer can become a Grand Master with bows and crossbows.
-- Kensai can get High Mastery with swords.
+    - Kensai can become a Grand Master with swords.
 Swords don't include daggers.
-- 2 weapons style limits are unchanged.
-- Every other class/proficiency combination is limited to 2 pips, unless a more severe restriction is already in place.
-E.g.:
+Kensai is limited to 2 points in non-sword melee proficiencies.
-  - Clerics are already limited to 1 pip in each proficiency, so nothing's changed for them.
-  - Berserkers, are now limited to 2 pips in every proficiency, except for 2 weapons style in which they can get 3, and they keep their original restriction of 1 pip max in ranged weapons.
+1. High Mastery (4 points) grants 0.5 extra attack over Specialist, 0.5 less than Grand Mastery.
+Only fighters may attain High Mastery.
+1. Berserker and Kensai no longer receive kit speficic THAC0 and damage bonuses when using ranged versions of the weapons, such as throwing axes.
+1. Other class/proficiency combinations are unchanged.

 This provides certain incentive to start a true class fighter, or even dual into a fighter.